 You may already know the basics of custody etiquette—not dropping your child off late and no bad-mouthing your ex in front of your child.
 While these are important, there are many other unspoken guidelines you should know about for a smooth and happy shared custody experience.

-Whether you’re reaching an amicable agreement with your ex, or going to court with lawyers, here are five other dos and don’ts of shared custody:
+Whether you’re reaching an amicable agreement with your ex, or going to court with lawyers, here are five dos and don’ts of shared custody:

 Some parents may feel it’s respectful to ask their child who they want to live with or stay with this weekend.
 Unfortunately, there’s no right answer a child can give in this situation.
 The child knows that whichever parent they don’t choose will be hurt, making it an impossible, heartbreaking choice.